 Have you ever wondered why sometimes you start doing something and then suddenly stop without any clear reason?
-Like if you have a goal is to lose weight – you go and buy a tub of ice cream and eat all of it?
+Like if you have a goal to lose weight – do you go and buy a tub of ice cream and eat all of it?
 Or if you have an important exam in the morning, but instead of studying you go and get drunk the night before?

 Little did I know.

 When I noticed that instead of reaching some kind of my goals, I turn against myself and do the complete opposite, I realised that I needed to dig deeper into understanding what the hell is happening here.

 Self-sabotage is when we actively or passively take action to prevent ourselves from reaching our goals.
 Self-sabotage can affect our lives in many negative ways, as it can look like procrastination, self-medicating with drugs or alcohol, comfort eating, or physical self-injury.
 Sometimes it is easy to spot these destructive behaviours, but sometimes we can’t really understand what and why we are doing things (like picking up on a fight with a friend or partner or blaming others for our failures).